PHP Framework Matrix I've tried to get a better overview on RAD systems.Instead of improvements, we got features.

 partition into LUKS format, the standard encryption scheme under Linux.
 There's a whole Ubuntu wiki

-article devoted to it as well.upgrade.php is a collection of PHP scripts that emulates
+article devoted to it as well.

 powerful PHP 5.3 features regardless of deployment targets.
 There's also a ctype, gettext emulation, the ftp extension,